 In fact, I remember last year when planting my Spring garden adding in 2-3 seeds per spot for everything that I direct sowed, just to be sure that at least 1 seed germinated, and every seed sprouted!

 I don’t think that had ever happened to me in the past and it made me convinced that buying good quality seeds is 100% worth it!

 So now that we’ve covered what types of tomatoes there are and where you can get the seeds, lets get to the best part!
 Which is how to grow tomatoes from seed in pots!

-How to Start Your Tomato Plants from Seed
+How to Grow Tomatoes in pots from Seed

 - Tomato seeds

 - Plastic pots

 - Good quality seed starting mix

 - Greenhouse (optional)